willis240/Community_Energy_Awareness/README.md

 5. Navigate in a web browser to `https://community-energy-awareness.herokuapp.com/`

 ### Pushing to Heroku

 - `git push heroku <branchname>:main`
 - `git push heroku main` if pushing main branch

-<--! ## Running the Application

-1. Migrate with `rails db:migrate`
-2. Seed the data with `rails db:seed` to initialize values
-3. Run the application with `rails server`
-4. Open a new tab and run `ruby db/mqttToDatabase.rb`
-5. Navigate in a web browser to `localhost:3000/microgrid` -->

 ## Contributors